 - If you notice the Xpath is not picking up any matches, you must go back and reconfigure the Xpath and test out the revised Xpath using the "Evaluate Path" button.
 If you are still having trouble getting the Xpath to work, please check out the Relative Paths section of the XPaths guide here as a reference, further reading can also be found here.

-- Solution Root Cause 2 - The Gateway Setup Editor will not let you know if the local variable defined does not exist.
-So you want to make sure to go back to the rule and double check the variable name is the same across the rule block if it's referenced multiple times.
-We recommend copying the rule block and pasting it to a text editor and search for the variable name in question just to make sure it comes up everywhere you defined it.
-Should you notice the variable was misspelled go back and fix the typo and test our your rule again.
+- Possible solution to Problem 2 - The Gateway Setup Editor will not let you know if the local variable defined does not exist.
+You want to make sure to go back to the rule and double check the variable name is the same across the rule block if it's referenced multiple times.
+We recommend copying the rule block and pasting it to a text editor and search for the variable name in question to make sure it comes up everywhere you defined it.
+Should you notice the variable was misspelled go back and fix the typo and test out the rule again.